jonatas1n/vuejs-challenge-1-boilerplate/README.md

 - [Playwright](https://playwright.dev/) for e2e tests.
 - [Element Plus](https://element-plus.org/en-US/), a UI component library for Vue.js 3.
   - This is pre-configured to allow you to focus on application logic–we use E+ here at RL.
 If you want to use a different component library (or roll-your-own), that’s fine too–just be aware this will extend the scope of the challenge.
-- A custom font, “[Pokemon DP Pro](https://fontstruct.com/fontstructions/show/404271/pok_mon_dp_pro)”, which is reminiscent of the original font from Pokemon Diamond/Pearl/Platinum Versions for the Nintendo DS.
+- A custom font, “[Pokémon DP Pro](https://fontstruct.com/fontstructions/show/404271/pok_mon_dp_pro)”, which is reminiscent of the original font from Pokémon Diamond/Pearl/Platinum Versions for the Nintendo DS.

 You are allowed to use as many libraries, custom components, and as much custom CSS as necessary–[Tailwind CSS](https://tailwindcss.com/) is also installed for your convenience.
 However, it’s understandable and acceptable if you want to use scoped styles, CSS-in-JS, or similar (which may be necessary due to limitations with Element Plus).